BarbaraGarza/AIG-Actuarial-Externship/README.md

 - Performed sensitivity testing showing that a 6% increase in severity would raise the final premium by over **$440K**

 ## 📁 Files
-- `Marine_Liability_Pricing_Model.xlsx` — Excel workbook with all calculations, visuals, and pricing model
+- `Actuarial_Task 2 - Claims Data - Barbara Garza.xlsx` — Excel workbook with all calculations, visuals, and pricing model
   - Data manipulation
   - Pivot-based EDA
   - Premium calculations